Brazil's Lula says 'neither Putin nor Zelenskiy ready for peace' | Politics

 - Brazil

+The leftist president, who was elected last year for a third term, lashed out at the Western powers backing Ukraine and the permanent U.N.
+Security Council members for not stopping war.
+"The U.N.
+Security Council has not worked.
+United States invaded Iraq, France and England invaded Libya, now Russia.
+And everyone has veto power," he stated.

+Lula said the G7 group of advanced economies should no longer exist since the creation of the larger G20 group of leading and emerging economies.
+"I hope once and for all that people see that discussing politics in the G7 is out of date.
+After the G20 there shouldn't even be the G7," he said.

 Lula said the BRICS group of emerging economies should allow new members "as long as they meet the requirements."
-His country has been the main opponent of expanding BRICS.
+His country has become the main opponent of expanding BRICS, but the Brazilian president indicated that could change to make the five-country group stronger.

+"I think it's extremely important for Saudi Arabia to join the BRICS (and) for the United Arab Emirates join, if they want to.
+Argentina too," he said.
+Lula said the New Development Bank created by the BRICS should be more generous than the International Monetary Fund.

+"The bank exists to help save countries and not to help sink countries, which is what the IMF often does," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)